Deathbed conversion: Voltaire

 The accounts of Voltaire's death have been numerous and varying, and it has not been possible to establish the details of what precisely occurred.
-His enemies related that he repented and accepted the last rites from a Catholic priest, or that he died in agony of body and soul, while his adherents told of his defiance to his last breath.
+His enemies related that he repented and accepted the last rites from a Catholic priest, or conversely that he died in agony of body and soul, while his adherents told of his defiance to his last breath.

 George Washington

 After U.S. President George Washington died in 1799, rumors spread among his slaves that he was baptized Catholic on his deathbed.
-This story was orally passed down in African-American communities into the 20th Century, as well as among early Maryland Jesuits.
-The Denver Register printed two pieces, in 1952 and 1957, discussing the possibility of this rumor, including the fact that an official inventory of Washington's personal belongings at the time of his death included 1 Likeness of Virgin Mary (an item unlikely to have been held by a Protestant).
+This story was orally passed down in African-American communities into the 20th century, as well as among early Maryland Jesuits.
+The Denver Register printed two pieces, in 1952 and 1957, discussing the possibility of this rumor, including the fact that an official inventory of Washington's personal belongings at the time of his death included one likeness of the Virgin Mary (an item unlikely to have been held by a Protestant).
 However, no definitive evidence has ever been found of a conversion, nor did any testimony from those close to Washington, including the Catholic Archbishop John Carroll, ever mention this occurring.